KyleJFischer/ChessSharp/README.md

 The goal of this project is for me to do two things:

-Finally code a version of Chess (A long time idea I had).
+- Finally code a version of Chess (A long time idea I had).

-Learn AI:
-  Want to learn two types:
-  Min Max
-  Generational Base
+- Learn AI Development (Going to start with Min Max)

- Current status: Setting up Inital Game Structure and Writting how each pieces moves
+ Current status: Setting up Inital Game Structure and Writing how each pieces moves